-The property is not listed on a City historic database as a Historic Resources Inventory property, Neighborhood Conservation Property, a Landmark Property, or within a Landmark District.
 The City archeology database identifies the property as having medium archeological sensitivity.
 There are no unique known paleontological resources that have been identified on the site.
 No unique geologic features exist on the site.
+A Cultural Resources Study was prepared by Tom Origer & Associates (attached) and has confirmed that no archeological resources were observed nor did soils examined from the site indicate the presence of buries archaeological deposits.

-Although the proposed development of the project site would not disturb any known culturally sensitive site or human remains, the site is adjacent to Napa Creek so it is possible that a culturally sensitive site or human remains may be encountered during earthmoving and other construction activity at the project site.
+Although the proposed development of the project site would not disturb any known culturally sensitive site or human remains, the site is adjacent to Napa River so it is possible that a culturally sensitive site or human remains may be encountered during earthmoving and other construction activity at the project site.
 The imposition of the standard mitigations in Policy Resolution 27 and the special mitigation measures noted below should reduce the potential impacts to a less-than-significant level.